run2bizdocs/docs-1/en/docs/citsmart-esp-8/3-additional-features/mobile-and-field-service/apps/citsmart-app-ios.md

 ![Login screen](images/ios-app-4.png)

-Figure 4 - Login screen
+Figure 4 - Menu screen

 2-  To choose the type of request you want to view, click on the icon  located